Rfam/rfam-docs/docs/source/genome-annotation.rst

   $ cd infernal-1.1.2
   $ make

-(If you do not have wget installed and in your path, download the infernal-1.1.2.tar.gz `here:
+(If you do not have wget installed and in your path, download infernal-1.1.2.tar.gz `here:
 <http://eddylab.org/infernal/infernal-1.1.2.tar.gz>`_.)

 To compile and run a test suite to make sure all is well, you can